AnyChart/docs.anychart.com/Maps/Drill_Down_Maps/AJAX_Tutorial.md

 ## Data Adapter

 There are a lot of ways how to add the maps into the charts.
 This article describes using the special AnyChart Data Adapter.
-If necessary, it is possible to use any other library, e.g. jQuery; though, the Data Adapter is functional enough.
+If necessary, it is possible to use any other library, e.g., jQuery; though, the Data Adapter is functional enough.
 To create a sample with maps being added through AJAX request, include an AJAX component to the Drill Down Map sample (in the same &lt;head&gt; section):

 ```
 <script src="https://cdn.anychart.com/releases/{{branch-name}}/js/anychart-data-adapter.min.js"></script>